 These systems on these models have differences from year to year.
 But, the 13-Inch Retina Display MacBook Pro lines are way too powerful than the 13-Inch MacBook Air.
 However, the MacBook Air versions have a longer battery life than its precedents.
 Since the 13-Inch “regular” MacBook Pro models are from the previous releases, they feature a less sturdy architecture that is of a shorter runtime as compared to the current MacBook Pro and MacBook Air models.
 These are crucial considerations users must make.

 But, the regular models of the same line have a RAM that can only be upgraded with an additional cost right after the initial purchase.
 This can be expensive for anyone planning to.
-However, it is the answer to a 16 GB upgrade for current models, whereas the Retina Display MacBook Pro and MacBook Air versions have a RAM attached in place by default.
+However, it is the answer to a 16 GB upgrade for current models, whereas the Retina Display MacBook Pro and MacBook Air versions have RAM attached in place by default.
 This is not upgradeable.

 Furthermore, the recent 13-Inch MacBook Air versions are upgradeable to 8GB RAM only during the purchase, and the 13-Inch Retina Display MacBook Pro models are also the same too.
 However, the recent Retina Display MacBook Pro models have an expandable RAM of 16 GB at the time of its purchase too.
 It is important to note that this should happen after the initial purchase.

-Based on the original settings, the regular MacBook Pro comes with large capacity but slow hard drives.
+Based on the original settings, the regular MacBook Pro comes with a large capacity but slow hard drives.
 However, this breed has fast removable SSD modules which are also found in the MacBook Air and Retina Display models.
 Users can upgrade the regular models easily so that they can have fast and large capacity SSDs.
 And this can be done affordably during the initial purchase.
 This is the answer to a faster and larger capacity of SSD which can be inexpensive after the purchase.
 Having this upgrade is a way to stay competitive in carrying out various tasks.
 So if you are thinking of maximizing the performance of your unit, this should help.
 There is even an option at the aftermarket to install a second hard drive or SSD in the optical drive.
 This can be useful too.